-T T T

-water source available will be

-recycled sewage water that at the

-moment runs back into the Gamka

-river.
-The total amount and the

-suitability of that water for

-irrigating fruit trees needs to be

-confirmed.
-Probably one will also

-have to look at the cost to

-establish the necessary

-infrastructure to do the needed

-purifying.
-Ample vacant land is

-available on the "meent grond",

-but the fact that it was never

-utilised for anything else than

-grazing land, one have to do a

-proper investigation in terms of

-depth and quality for establishing

-fruit trees.

-This includes tunnels, and cooling Prince Albert Local Municipality

-facilities.
-The cooling facilities can Time Albert Local Mullicipality

-be shared with the dried fruit

-installation.
-This also includes

-logistical facilities such as cooling

-vehicles to transport produce to

-the primary installation for

-packaging and branding.
-There are

-many vegetable farmers in Prince

-Albert (predominantly emerging

-Vegetable Enhancing Facilities farmers specialising in vegetable

-farming).
-High cost of logistics

-presently makes it unprofitable.

-The project includes: tunnelling,

-Water reticulation and treatment,

-Seedling production, Cooling
+1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 drying of cultivars; logistics to and from farms and facilities; and fruit sweets.
+Estimated cost: R12.1 million.
+PAM has secured R3 million from The Department of Rural Development and land reform Pomegranate Business Project in Leeu Gamka This project can be linked up with an existing Alternafruit pomegranate venture that is currently running in Murraysburg.
+The challenge in Leeu Gamka will be that all development will have to be initiated from virgin land with no infrastructure.
+The only water source available will be recycled sewage water that at the moment runs back into the Gamka river.
+The total amount and the suitability of that water for irrigating fruit trees needs to be confirmed.
+Probably one will also have to look at the cost to establish the necessary infrastructure to do the needed purifying.
+Ample vacant land is available on the "meent grond", but the fact that it was never utilised for anything else than grazing land, one have to do a proper investigation in terms of depth and quality for establishing fruit trees.
+Prince Albert Local Municipality Vegetable Enhancing Facilities This includes tunnels, and cooling facilities.
+The cooling facilities can be shared with the dried fruit installation.
+This also includes logistical facilities such as cooling vehicles to transport produce to the primary installation for packaging and branding.
+There are many vegetable farmers in Prince Albert (predominantly emerging farmers specialising in vegetable farming).
+High cost of logistics presently makes it unprofitable.
+The project includes: tunnelling, Water reticulation and treatment, Seedling production, Cooling facilities of Drying Prince Albert Local Municipality

-facilities of Drying facility to be
+facility to be used in Prince

-used in Prince Albert, and Smaller
+Albert, and Smaller Cooling

-Cooling facility in already build
+facility in already build structure

-structure in Leeu Gamka.
+in Leeu Gamka.
+Estimated costs:

-Estimated costs: R900,000.
+R900,000.

+- Dain as Allegat I and Marriage alites

 Farmers travel to Willowmore in Prince Albert Local Municipality

-the Eastern Cape to buy seedlings
+the Eastern Cape to buy

-for onions etc. if this could be
+seedlings for onions etc. if this

-produced locally it would provide
+could be produced locally it

-and create many positive spin-offs.
+would provide and create many

+positive spin-offs.
+Establishing a

-Seedling Production Facility Establishing a seedling production
+Seedling Production Facility seedling production unit

-• unit requires tunnels, turbines and
+seeding Frouderon Fuency requires tunnels, turbines and

 irrigation.
 Establishing a viable

 seedling project would bear an

 estimated initial cost in the order

 of R 550 000 where after it would

-I service area in modification
+be self-sustaining and capable of

+absorbing the costs of expansion.

+Organised agriculture in the Prince Albert Local Municipality

+Western Cape supports the

+implementation of

+empowerment projects

+anchored in onion seed

+production.
+The local authority

+and local farmers have a

+convergence of interests to

+establish onion seed and olive

+product production on land

+belonging to local farmers that

+will simultaneously: Extend the

+existing onion seed and olive

+Onion Seed & Olive product production area by at least 30 hectares; Create

+Production sustainable skilled and unskilled

+employment opportunities; Facilitate empowerment